fusesource/coffeejade/Readme.md

 # CoffeeScript Jade - template engine

+ CoffeeScript Jade is a fork of [JavaScript Jade](https://github.com/visionmedia/jade) which uses CoffeeScript for the embedded logic instead of JavaScript.
+It's command line tool also focuses generating CoffeeScript/JavaScript from the `.jade` files which you can later load in you application without needing the compiler.

- CoffeeScript Jade is a high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org) but produces and use CoffeeScript for handling the logic.
+ Jade is high performance template engine heavily influenced by [Haml](http://haml-lang.com) and implemented with JavaScript for [node](http://nodejs.org).

 ## Features